-Fockea comaru is a caudiciform succulent with large tuber and annual thin branches that appear at the beginning of winter.
-The caudex is variable in shape, grey, or brown and can grow up to 10 inches (25 cm) in diameter.
-Branches are erect, decumbent or climbing and grow up to 12 inches (30 cm) long.
-Leaves are gray-green, narrow, up to 1.2 inches (3 cm) long, with margins that are.
+Fockea comaru is a caudiciform succulent with a large tuber and annual thin branches that appear at the beginning of winter.
+The caudex is variable in shape, grey or brown, and grows up to 10 inches (25 cm) in diameter.
+Branches are erect, decumbent or climbing, and grow up to 12 inches (30 cm) long.
+Leaves are gray-green, narrow with recurved margins, up to 1.2 inches (3 cm) long.
 Flowers have five lance-shaped sepals and five narrow yellow-green to brown-green corolla lobes on a bell-shaped corolla tube.
 They appear in spring and summer.

 The specific epithet "comaru" derives from the Khoisan languages, a unique group of African languages.